 - Focus on the business at hand and getting results.
 You are there to do a job, and so are they.
 Successful work relationships don’t have to be rooted in liking each other.
 Focus on the outcome you are seeking and what you and your counterpart need to do to get there.
-Success is about cooperation, respect, solving problems and working together.
+Success is about cooperation, respect, solving problems, and working together.

 - Agree to disagree without being judgmental.
 Saying “I see it differently” is neither judgmental nor combative, and it doesn’t mean you are trying to “win the argument” or persuade the other person to change their opinion.
 It diffuses tension and can lead to constructive conversation that allows you and your peers to work together productively.

 Across these scenarios, it’s essential to remain positive and keep a can-do attitude.
 People instinctively avoid negativity and move toward positivity.
-You can serve as a role model, a leader, and an ally for many team members, leading to breakthroughs and results with even the most non-compatible situations.
-As an additional bonus, that positive mental attitude will not only improve outcomes in the office, but also improve your health and maybe add years to your life.
+You can serve as a role model, a leader, and an ally for many team members, leading to breakthroughs and results in even the most non-compatible situations.
+As an additional bonus, that positive mental attitude will not only improve outcomes in the office but also improve your health and maybe add years to your life.

 Keep in mind that you have a career to maintain or a business to run.
-Experts know that a diverse workforce, including people with different values and perspectives, leads to better decisions and solutions – eventually expanding business opportunities, profits, and satisfaction.
+Experts know that a diverse workforce, including people with different values and perspectives, leads to better decisions and solutions—eventually expanding business opportunities, profits, and satisfaction.